 top of page

-A recent Pew Research Center study found: (2)
+A recent Pew Research Center study found that:

 • 72% of U.S. teens use Instagram